gbarrios212/scarecrow/README.md

 }
 ```

 The build function, which is called and bound within our game constructor, is responsible for checking whether the clicked tile is unoccupied and the game is not paused.
 If so, a new tower is created, the instance of which is pushed to an array in the constructor.
-Additionally, a number representing remaining towers is counted down, our gameMap at that tile position is rendered unoccupied, and, if there are no more towers remaining in the inventory, the event listeners are removed from the document and the preview grid id is changed to an off mode in order to prevent further additions to the board.
+Additionally, a number representing remaining towers is counted down, our gameMap at that tile position is rendered occupied, and, if there are no more towers remaining in the inventory, the event listeners are removed from the document and the preview grid id is changed to an off mode in order to prevent further additions to the board.

 ```
 function build(e) {
-    if (withinBounds) {
+    if (withinBounds(this.coords.x, this.coords.y)) {
+        let tileValue = gameMap[this.tileCol][this.tileRow];
         if (tileValue !== 1 && !window.paused) {
+            let x = this.tileRow * 40 + 2;
+            let y = this.tileCol * 40;
-            angryTower = new AngryTower({ pos: [tileRow * 40 + 2, tileCol * 40], game: this });
+            angryTower = new AngryTower({ pos: [x, y], game: this });
             this.towers.push(angryTower);
-            this.gameMap[tileCol][tileRow] = 1;
+            this.gameMap[this.tileCol][this.tileRow] = 1;
             invSlot = document.getElementById(`inv-${this.towersAvail}`);
             this.towersAvail -= 1;
             invSlot.innerHTML = "";